 There are several good pieces of information.

-ROAD COMMISSION TO BEGIN WINTER HOURS Oct.
-3. 2022
+ROAD COMMISSION TO BEGIN SUMMER HOURS

-If there is a road-related emergency outside these hours of operation, such as
+If there is a road-related emergency outside these hours of

-a stop sign down or a tree across the road, residents should contact Van Buren County
+operation, such as a stop sign downor a tree across the road,

-Central Dispatch at (269) 657-3101 or dial 911.
-Central Dispatch will contact the Road
+residents should contact Van Buren County Central Dispatch at (269) 657-3101 or dial 911.
+Central Dispatch will contact the Road Commission's Emergency Duty

 This is standard procedure for all after-hour emergencies.